Interim President & CEO

 VP, Community Impact & Engagement

-Patti Fields joined the team at the United Way of Johnson & Washington Counties in 2007.
-In her work as Vice President for Community Impact & Engagement, Patti partners and collaborates with local governmental entities and many nonprofit agencies in the areas of Education, Income and Health.
-She directs the Community Investment work and Disaster Response for United Way and supervises the United Way Volunteer Center.
+Patti Fields joined the team at the United Way in 2007.
+In her work as Vice President for Community Impact & Engagement, Patti partners and collaborates with local governmental entities, businesses and many nonprofit agencies in the areas of Education, Income and Health.
+She directs the Community Investment work and Disaster Response for United Way of Johnson & Washington Counties and supervises the United Way Volunteer Center.

-With over 18 years of experience working with volunteers in nonprofits, Patti is a leader in volunteer management at the local and state level.
+With over 20 years of experience working with volunteers in nonprofits, Patti is a leader in volunteer management at the local and state level.
 She has developed continuing education curriculum and presented numerous trainings and workshops in the core competencies and best practices of volunteerism and volunteer management.
-She is the Community Advisor for The 10,000 Hours Show of Eastern Iowa, the Chair of the Volunteer Centers of Iowa and an instructor for the Volunteer Management Certificate Program at Kirkwood Community College.
-Appointed by Governor Culver in 2008 to the Iowa Commission on Volunteer Service, Patti is currently the Chair of the Commission.
+She is the Community Advisor for The 10,000 Hours Show of Eastern Iowa, a member of the Volunteer Centers of Iowa and an instructor for the Volunteer Management Certificate Program at Kirkwood Community College.
+Appointed by Governor Culver in 2008 to the Iowa Commission on Volunteer Service, serving as Chair for three years, Patti is currently the Past-Chair of the Commission.
 Embracing the value of service in her personal life, she has served on the Iowa City Community School District School Board since 2005.

 Patti received her Bachelor of Arts Degree from the University of Iowa, her Volunteer Management Certificate from Kirkwood Community College, her Nonprofit Management Certificate from Iowa State University and the CVA accreditation from the Council for Certification in Volunteer Administration.
 Patti was recognized as the Hospitality Person of the Year by the Iowa City/Coralville Convention & Visitors Bureau in 2010 and as a member of 40 Under 40 and Women of Influence by the Corridor Business Journal.

 Director of Finance & Operations